Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 - **Lead Management**:
     - Automatically converts every analyzed company into a lead.
-    - View detailed breakdowns of the AI analysis for each lead.
+    - View detailed breakdowns of the AI analysis for each lead in a modal view.
-    - Update lead status through a simple sales funnel (`Prospected`, `Contacted`, `Qualified`, `Closed`).
+    - Update lead status through a simple sales funnel (`Prospected`, `Qualified`).
-    - **Filter leads by both status and minimum estimated ROI** for a granular view of your pipeline.
+    - Filter and sort leads by creation date, opportunity score, or estimated ROI.

 - **One-Click PDF Proposals**: Instantly generate a professional, client-ready digital transformation proposal based on the AI analysis.
 The proposal is professionally formatted and includes all key data points and verifiable sources.

+- **Responsive Design**: A modern, fully responsive interface with a fixed sidebar on desktop and a slide-in menu on mobile.

 - **Accessibility**: Key interactive elements include ARIA labels to ensure a better user experience for all users.